p0nce/life-idioms/articles/Software Artifacts as elementary unit.md

 # Software Artifacts as elementary unit

-I want to reason upon any kind of software artifacts:
+I'd like to reason upon any kind of software artifacts:
 - an octet
 - a for loop
 - a function